noelkelias/multitok/README.md

 | [AG-News](https://huggingface.co/datasets/fancyzhx/ag_news) | AG is a collection of news articles annoted for their topic  |

 ## Usage
 The experiments can be found in the `experiments` folder.
 Specifically, we point users to the MultiTok tokenization implmentation found in [multitok.py](experiments/multitok.py).
-We demonstrate applying MultiTok tokenization on BERT and GPT-2 tokens in [bert_multitok.py](experiments/bert_multitok.py) and [gpt_multitok.py](experiments/gpt_multitok.py).
+We demonstrate applying MultiTok tokenization on BERT and GPT tokens in [bert_multitok.py](experiments/bert_multitok.py) and [gpt_multitok.py](experiments/gpt_multitok.py).
 Additionally, we include a frequency analysis component in [multitok_freq.py](experiments/multitok_freq.py) that can be optionally added to MultiTok for improved performance.
 Code for a few sample tests end-to-end tests with these tokenization schemes trained on a basic transformer [model](experiments/model.py) in [main.py](experiments/main.py).

 We encourage users to modify the different parameters and experiment with varying datasets to utilize MultiTok in their own pipelines.